-New Hanover County is under a State of Emergency, and residents are required to comply with the statewide Safer at Home Order.
+New Hanover County is under a State of Emergency, and residents are required to comply with the statewide, Phase 3 Safer at Home Order.

 Have questions about the order?
 Read the FAQs here

-New Hanover County’s Government Center, Health and Human Services building, 320 Chestnut building and Public Libraries are operating with regular business hours to serve the public.
-The Cape Fear Museum and the Senior Resource Center will remain closed to the public, until more guidance is received from the state.
+New Hanover County’s Government Center, Health and Human Services building, 320 Chestnut building, Cape Fear Museum, and Public Libraries are operating with regular business hours to serve the public.
+The Senior Resource Center will remain closed to the public until more guidance is received from the state.
 (Virtual services are still offered, and the Senior Resource Center is continuing meal service and other supports).

 Most county business and services can continue to be conducted by phone or online, so residents are encouraged to continue accessing services remotely and only visit county facilities for essential reasons.
 Department contact information can be found in the tabs below.

 Temperature checks will no longer be conducted at county facilities.
 If visiting county facilities is necessary, residents and visitors are to practice social distancing and wear face coverings to protect staff and other patrons.

 The grounds of the Arboretum are open to the public from 8:00 am – 5:00 pm, Monday through Sunday.

 The NC Cooperative Extension & Arboretum offices will be open 10:00 am – 2:00 pm, Monday through Friday.

 Visit Arboretum.NHCgov.com for more details.

 The Board of Commissioners holds meetings at the New Hanover County Historic Courthouse unless otherwise noted, and adhere to social distancing practices.
 The meetings are available to the public and media to view live on NHCTV.com, and on NHCTV’s cable stations: Spectrum channel 13 and Charter channel 5.
 Meetings are also available for replay on the NHCTV website after the conclusion of the meeting.